-I have a bit of an unusual background for a developer.
+I have an unusual background for a developer.
+Or really for anyone.
 Some fun facts about me:

-- I used to supervise the night shift at a pet boarding facility
+- I once worked the night shift at a doggy daycare

-As a programmer, I've worked all across the stack, from fixing IE10 bugs in a React component library to tracking down race conditions in a Redis email queue.
-I've also worked in a decent variety of languages, but Ruby, Elixir, Node, and React are my main jams.
+As a programmer, I've worked all across the stack, from fixing IE10 bugs in a React component library to tracking down race conditions in a Redis email queue to diagnosing problems with a git-based deploy tool for Kubernetes.
+I've also worked in a decent variety of languages and frameworks, but Ruby, Elixir, Node, and React are my main jams.

-I care a lot about testing, UX for both developers and end users, and the history of computing and the tech industry (those who don't learn from history, etc, etc).
+I like making stuff and solving problems for the people around me.
+I care a lot about testing, UX and DX, and the history of computing and the tech industry (those who don't learn from history, etc, etc).

 A Ruby command line tool which makes it possible to use the popular Coveralls test coverage service with multi-language repos.